getmaxun/maxun_docs/docs/api/overview.md

 |API Key Generated|

 ### 2. Authorize
-1. Go to "Website To API" tab on the dashboard's sidebar.
+1. Go to "API Key" tab on the dashboard's sidebar and select the option to test the API.
 2. Click `Authorize`, paste the API Key you copied in step 1 and click `Authorize` to save.
 ![Authorize](api_auth.png)